euigyuki/leetcode-hub/docs/leetcode_patterns/leetcode150.md

 #📘 How to Use the List Effectively

-*Track patterns: Instead of memorizing solutions, understand what type of problem it is.
+-**Track patterns**: Instead of memorizing solutions, understand what type of problem it is.
-*Use templates: Have go-to templates for DFS, DP, binary search, etc.
+-**Use templates**: Have go-to templates for DFS, DP, binary search, etc.
-*Solve, then revise: Don’t just move on — re-solve after 1 day, 1 week, 1 month (spaced repetition).
+-**Solve, then revise**: Don’t just move on — re-solve after 1 day, 1 week, 1 month (spaced repetition).
-*Group by pattern: e.g., solve 3 DFS/BFS problems in a row to master the technique.
+-**Group by pattern**: e.g., solve 3 DFS/BFS problems in a row to master the technique.